Maintenance of What?

 In Maintenance of What?
 I transformed the recording of the conversations I had with young shepherds into scripts.
 Questions go from “Do you listen to music when you are at the grazing?” to “What does it mean to maintain a mountain?” and “How does Europe undermine your autonomy?”.

-The aim of the interviews is to learn about those embodied practices that are able to reconnect humanity to a physical reality, looking at things directly from the point of view of who works with land and navigates the web of land private and public property.
-The aim of the re-interpretation is to create a collective moment for learning through words that need a social amplifier.
+The aim of the interviews is to learn about those embodied practices that are able to reconnect humanity to a physical reality, looking at things directly from the point of view of who works with land and navigates the web of private and public land property.
+By performing the scripts the project aims to create a collective moment for learning through the voices of those seeking for a social amplifier.

 S: Hi Gregorio!